chocolatey/choco-wiki/How-To-Host-Feed.md

 * **Big disadvantage**: For a file share there is not a guarantee of package version immutability.
 Does not do anything to keep from package versions being overwritten.
 This provides no immutability of a package version and no guarantee that a version of a package installed is the same as the version in the source.

 ### Local Folder Share Setup
 No really, it's that easy.
-Just set your permissions appropriately and put packages in the folder.
+Just set your permissions appropriately and put packages in the folder (no subfolders).
 You are already done.

 ## Simple Server